LoremIpsigma/RobustDownloader/README.md

 (Fairly) Robust file downloader written in Python.
 First attempt at TDD so the script looks to be structured differently than what one would write for a simple file downloader.
+Tests are available with the script and can be run as any other python file.

 > `  USAGE`